Read about the projects that Chicago Foundation for Women has funded in the past three fiscal years.

 The Youth Job Center of Evanston seeks to prepare youth ages 14 to 25 for success in the workplace by providing job readiness, job placement and employment support in partnership with employers.
 CFW has recently funded its Women Invested in Learning and Livelihoods program.

 Youth Outlook provides a safe, supportive, and respectful environment for adolescents, whether they identify as lesbian, gay, bisexual, transgender, or questioning (LGBTQ).
-Youth Outlook is the only agency in the DuPage, Kane, and DeKalb counties dedicated to serving LGBTQ youth and to improving the hostile institutional environments that they navigate daily.
+It is the only agency in the DuPage, Kane, and DeKalb counties dedicated to serving LGBTQ youth and to improving the hostile institutional environments that they navigate daily.
 CFW recently funded healthy relationships and anti-violence programming.

 YWCA Evanston/Northshore is dedicated to eliminating racism, empowering women, and promoting peace, justice, freedom and dignity.
 It provides domestic violence services and violence prevention, young women's leadership, economic empowerment, racial justice initiatives and aquatics.
 CFW has recently funded its fincial literacy program, its teen relationship education program and general operating.